 The difficulty with probiotics is ensuring that when they are ingested as a food supplement they land in a vat of gastric acid in your stomach.
 Gastric acid is an important element of digestion because it 1) breaks down protein into amino acids, 2) provides the appropriate pH for digestive enzymes like pepsin to work, and 3) it kills many harmful microorganisms that might have been ingested along with the food.
 The problem when you ingest probiotics is point 3 – gastric acid can kill the good bacteria.

-(Showing my age here, but the this always reminds me of the bit in Who Framed Roger Rabbit where Judge Doom murders the cartoon shoe, which thoroughly upset me as a child, and obviously haunts me to this day)
+(Showing my age here, but the this always reminds me of the bit in Who Framed Roger Rabbit where Judge Doom murders the cartoon shoe, which thoroughly upset me as a child, and clearly haunts me to this day.)

 This is where faecal microbiome transplants (FMTs) can come in.
-Faecal matter, or stool, is collected from a donor, mixed with a saline or other solution, strained, and placed in a patient’s lower intestine / bowel by colonoscopy, endoscopy, sigmoidoscopy, or enema, thus bypassing the stomach!
+Faecal matter, (or stool, or poop, or whatever you want to call it), is collected from a donor, mixed with a saline or other solution, strained, and placed in a patient’s lower intestine / bowel by colonoscopy, endoscopy, sigmoidoscopy (these all basically involve a squirty tube), or enema, so bypassing the stomach!
 However, researchers have been investigating new ways of controlling the “dose” of probiotics that can be ingested orally, so they survive into the gut.